thenewcircle/public/README.md

 public
 ======

-Common public files used by development tools
+Common public files used by development tools.